 In particular, Venui Vanilla has developed a slow-curing process that, although sophisticated in its sequence, is tailor-made for limited quantities of raw material and can easily be adopted by small farmers.
 In developing the process, Venui Vanilla carried out an extensive number of tests to ensure a final product with a high content of vanillin.

-The processing and curing methodology devised enables Venui Vanilla to offer a range of vanilla products besides its high-quality vanilla capsules, including an alcohol-based essence, a very fine powder and, through a slow-maceration process, based on the rediscovery of ancient recipes, a sugar-based extract in the form of paste.
+The processing and curing methodology devised enables Venui Vanilla to offer a range of vanilla products that include its high-quality vanilla beans, an alcohol-based extract, a very fine powder and, through a slow-maceration process, based on the rediscovery of ancient recipes, a sugar-based extract in the form of paste.

 Vanilla (V. fragrans) is indigenous of Mesoamerica: mainly south-eastern Mexico, Guatemala and other parts of Central America.